holmes-inputcheck/holmes-artifacts/README.md

 python3 start_coordinator_all.py
 ```

-Then, you can skip to the “Retrieving benchmark results”
+Then, you can skip to the “Part 2: Retrieving benchmark results”

 ### SPDZ Offline Throughput Benchmarking [~1 hour]
 Most future experiments will depend on the SPDZ offline throughput for computing the offline input loading cost, or for the offline phase commonly associated with MPC.
 We also compute the pairwise 2PC offline throughput for SPDZ, which will be used for the pairwise 2PC experiments.